canalplus/rx-player/doc/api/mediaCapabilitiesProber.md

 automatically set to ``"NONE"``.

-It is set to ``"WARNING"`` by default as it allows you to know if you forgot to set required informations on each APIs, if some APIs are missing in your browser, etc.
+It is set to ``"WARNING"`` by default as it allows you to know if you forgot to set required information on each APIs, if some APIs are missing in your browser, etc.

 You might want to set it to ``"NONE"`` when in production.